Donte Paige-Moss

-Donte Paige-Moss (born April 11, 1991) is an American football defensive end who is currently a free agent.
+Donte Paige-Moss (born April 11, 1991) is an American former professional football defensive end.
 He played college football for the North Carolina Tar Heels.

 College career

 He played at North Carolina.
-Entering the 2011 season, he was regarded as one of the top prospects for the 2012 NFL Draft by analysts.
+Entering the 2011 season, he was regarded as one of the top prospects for the 2012 NFL draft by analysts.

 In December 2011, Moss left school early and declared for the draft.
 However, concerns about his character and work habits led to his non-selection in the draft.
 Other concerns surfaced after Paige-Moss posted a series of tweets during the 2011 Independence Bowl that media members judged "inappropriate."

 Professional career

-Paige-Moss entered the 2012 NFL Draft but was not selected.

-Sacramento Mountain Lions

-He was listed on the training camp roster.
-He was released before appearing in any games.
+Paige-Moss entered the 2012 NFL draft but was not selected.
+He was listed on the training camp roster for the Sacramento Mountain Lions of the United Football League.
+He was released by Sacramento before appearing in any games.

-Toronto Argonauts

-On October 5, 2012, Paige-Moss was signed to the Toronto Argonauts practice roster.
-Paige-Moss finished the 2012 CFL season in which he only recorded 2 Tackles.
+On October 5, 2012, Paige-Moss was signed to the practice roster of the Toronto Argonauts of the Canadian Football League (CFL).
+Paige-Moss finished the 2012 CFL season in which he only recorded 2 tackles.
 On December 19, 2012, Paige-Moss re-signed with the Toronto Argonauts.
 On June 7, 2013, he was released.

-Portland Thunder

-Paige-Moss was assigned to the Portland Thunder on October 28, 2013.
+Paige-Moss was assigned to the Portland Thunder of the Arena Football League (AFL) on October 28, 2013.

-San Jose SaberCats

 On March 19, 2015, Paige-Moss was traded to the San Jose SaberCats for Jordan Mudge.

-Orlando Predators

-On December 23, 2015, Paige-Moss was assigned to the Orlando Predators.
+On December 23, 2015, Paige-Moss was assigned to the AFL's Orlando Predators.